Telehealth for Chronic Care Management Using eConsults Helps Provide Necessary Care for Patients Remotely

-This trend is especially concerning among patients in need of chronic care, who account for 76% of all physician visits.
-For those with chronic diseases, failure to access care can lead to high-acuity healthcare episodes, a situation that is dangerous and disruptive to patients, in addition to being costly for patients, payors, and providers alike.
+Patients needing chronic care account for 76% of all physician visits.
+For those with chronic diseases, failure to access care can lead to high-acuity healthcare episodes, a dangerous and disruptive situation for patients, and is costly for patients, payors, and providers alike.

-To avoid these negative outcomes, and to preserve specialist availability and critical healthcare resources, healthcare organizations must find ways to provide safe access to proactive primary care for patients with chronic conditions.
-One potential avenue for providing this care is through the use of eConsults and other forms of telehealth for chronic care management.
+To avoid these adverse outcomes and to preserve specialist availability and critical healthcare resources, healthcare organizations must find ways to provide safe access to proactive primary care for patients with chronic conditions.
+One potential avenue for delivering this care is the use of eConsults and other forms of telehealth for chronic care management.

 With eConsults, PCPs can provide virtual access to specialist-guided care, replacing the need for face-to-face specialist visits over 70% of the time, and triaging cases to ensure only the most high-acuity patients are referred for in-person appointments.